Patrick Thoresen

-Patrick Thoresen (born 7 November 1983) is a Norwegian professional ice hockey left winger who is currently playing for the Storhamar in the Fjordkraftligaen.
-He resides in Hamar, Norway, where he grew up, during the off season.
+Patrick Thoresen (born 7 November 1983) is a Norwegian former professional ice hockey left winger who last played for Djurgårdens IF of the Swedish Hockey League.
 He has a younger brother, Steffen who's also an ice hockey player.
-His father Petter was one of Norway's most notable players who played at five Olympic Winter Games (1980–1994).
+His father Petter was one of Norway's players who played at five Olympic Winter Games (1980–1994).
 Thoresen would follow in his father's footsteps and play in the Winter Olympics in Vancouver 2010 and Sochi 2014.

 Playing career

 Thoresen started his career with his hometown Storhamar Dragons before he shifted to Canada and played junior hockey for two teams in the QMJHL, the Moncton Wildcats and the Baie-Comeau Drakkar.
 In the 2002–03 season, while a member of the Drakkar, he had 108 points in 71 games played, good enough for second in team scoring.
 His 75 assists that season were best in the QMJHL.
 This was a vast improvement from his first year of junior in which he compiled 73 points in 60 games played.

 His first year of pro hockey was spent mostly with the Division 2 team, Mörrums GoIS IK, where he put up 41 points in 38 games.
 He eventually made the Elitserien where he then spent two years playing regularly for Djurgården, and collecting 53 points, 27 of them goals, in 80 games.

 On 31 May 2006, Thoresen signed a contract with the Oilers as a free agent.
 He was somewhat of a surprise in training camp and played well enough for Oilers coach Craig MacTavish to publicly state that he had earned a spot on the roster for the 2006–07 season.

 Thoresen became only the fifth player from Norway to play a game in the NHL, the others being Bjørn Skaare, Anders Myrvold, Espen Knutsen, and Ole-Kristian Tollefsen.
 In fact, Thoresen was the first Norwegian NHL player not previously drafted.

 Thoresen scored his first NHL goal on 12 October 2006 against Evgeni Nabokov of the San Jose Sharks.
 In 68 games during his rookie campaign, he tallied four goals (including two game winners) and 12 assists with a plus/minus of -1, among the best of the Oilers regulars that season, but was placed on waivers before the end of the 2007-8 season.

 On 22 February 2008, Thoresen was claimed off waivers by the Philadelphia Flyers.
 On 11 April 2008, Thoresen was hit in the groin by a Mike Green slapshot during a playoff game against the Capitals.
 Thoresen was taken off the ice and driven to a local hospital.
 He returned to action later in the playoffs, the first Norwegian to take part in NHL postseason play.